 This treatment uses high energy x-rays or particles to kill cancer cells.
 Radiation therapy is an effective treatment for some children with retinoblastoma.
-Compared with surgery, it has the advantage of possibly preserving vision in the eye.
+Compared with surgery, it has the advantage of possibly saving vision in the eye.
 But radiation therapy also has some disadvantages (see “Possible side effects” below).

 Two types of radiation therapy can be used to treat children with retinoblastoma.

 External beam radiation therapy

 External beam radiation therapy (EBRT) focuses radiation beams from a source outside the body on the cancer.
 This was once a common treatment for retinoblastoma.
-But because of the side effects it can cause, it is now most often reserved for cancers that are not well-controlled with other treatments.
+But because of the side effects it can cause, it is now most often used only for cancers that are not well-controlled with other treatments.

 Radiation is usually given 5 days a week for several weeks.
 Before treatments start, the radiation team takes careful measurements with imaging tests such as MRI scans to determine the correct angles for aiming the radiation beams and the proper dose of radiation.

 Each treatment is much like getting an x-ray, but the dose of radiation is much higher.
 For each session, your child will lie on a special table while a machine delivers the radiation from precise angles.

-Each actual treatment lasts only a few minutes, but the setup time – getting your child into place for treatment – usually takes longer.
+The actual treatment each day lasts only a few minutes, but the setup time – getting your child into place for treatment – usually takes longer.
 The child’s head is positioned in a custom-fitted mold that is similar to a cast used to treat broken bones.
-The treatment is not painful, but young children may be given medicine to make them sleep so they will not move during the treatment.
+The treatment is not painful, but young children may be given medicine to make them sleep so they will stay still during treatment.